In the clinic for Jan. 30, 2024

 No Comments

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Alligator, Alvotech, Arcutis, Armgo, BMS, Inhibikase, Kiromic, Lixte, Merck & Co., Rise, Sarepta, Scisparc, Tharimmune, Vaxcyte, Vidac.
+Clinical updates from Asia, including trial initiations, enrollment status and data readouts and publications: Actinogen, Ascletic, Biontech, Gannex, Genome, Incannex, Innocare, Pharmbacine, Recce, Sciwind.

 Briefs